Option A - Neurobiology and Beahviour

 - Innate behaviour is inherited from an individual’s parents and is not modified by the individual and is generally not affected by the organism’s environment, including an organism’s experiences

-- Innate behaviour are generally uniform and have low variation in the population
+- Innate behaviour is generally uniform and has low variation in the population

 - Beneficial innate behaviour evolves through natural selection, survival and reproduction